By Gary Fitzgerald

 Here’s what you can do:

 - Talk with your healthcare provider about how to prevent symptoms on days when the pollen counts are high or air quality is poor.
 Make sure you have an updated Asthma Action Plan and know what triggers to avoid.
-If breathing problems occur, ask if you need to adjust your medication.
+If breathing problems occur outside, ask if you need to adjust your medication.

 - Monitor local air quality reports every day and take warnings seriously.
 Visit the National Allergy Bureau at aaaai.org/nab for pollen counts and the Environmental Protection Agency’s www.airnow.gov for daily air quality updates in your hometown.

 - Stay inside if possible when pollen counts are high or air quality is poor.
 Avoid or limit strenuous outdoor activity to early morning hours when pollen and ozone levels tend to be lower.
-Instead of jogging outdoors, work out at a fitness center or take a power-walk through the mall.
+Instead of jogging outdoors, work out at a fitness center or take a power-walk through a shopping mall.

 - Minimize allergens and irritants inside your home, especially the bedroom.
 Keep doors and windows closed as much as possible.
 Air conditioning keeps air cool and dry; electrostatic, pleated or allergy-proof filters help reduce circulation of allergens.
 Shower in the evening to remove pollen that collects on your body or in your hair, and put your clothes in the wash.

 - Reduce pollution from motor vehicles by carpooling when possible.
 Don’t idle your car when parked.
 Take public transit or ride a bike to work.
+On hot days, refuel your car in the evening so gas vapors don’t linger in the air and contribute to ozone pollution.
+When purchasing your next car, consider buying a fuel-efficient car or electric vehicle.

 How One City Is Fighting Back Against Climate Change